browserless/browserless/README.md

 ## Corporate license

 If you want to use browserless to build commercial sites and applications then the corporate license is what you're after.
-Visit https://browserless.io for more details.
 This allows you to keep your software proprietary whilst still using browserless.
+[Contact us for more details](mailto:sales@browserless.io)

 ## Open source license